Hsabonchi/Django/Tutorial.md

   - Run ls
       -  You should see your projrct name listed.

   - Let’s verify your Django project works.
    - `cd  mysite` , (manage.py  inside that folder) Change into the outer mysite directory, if you haven’t already,
   -  and run the following commands
     -   `python manage.py runserver`
     -   By default, the runserver command starts the development server on the internal IP at port 8000.

-### Create a project environment for the Django tutorial

 ### activate my Virtual Python Environment For Mac OS